Share this

 Each level's wage is divided into hourly and annual salaries.
 If you cannot meet the annual salary for a particular level, you can also apply for H-1B part-time, as long as the hourly wage meets the standard.

 - Level 1: Generally requires basic theoretical knowledge and skills.
 It represents the lowest level of the prevailing wage standard.
 Usually, the minimum educational requirement is a bachelor's degree or less than one year of work experience.
 Companies often apply for this level for recent graduates.
-However, during Trump's administration, Level 1 applications were often subjected to RFE (Request for Evidence).
-To increase the approval rate of H-1B, it is common to apply for Level 2 even for recent graduates.
+However, during Trump's administration, Level 1 applications were frequently subjected to RFE (Request for Evidence).
+To increase the approval rate of H-1B, it is common to apply for Level 2, even for recent graduates.

 - Level 3: This level is for applicants with more experience and responsibilities in their job roles and functions, including mid-to-senior management positions.
 Typically, an undergraduate degree plus over three years of work experience can attempt to apply for this level.